catalystneuro/IBL-to-nwb/src/ibl_to_nwb/_aws_run/README.md

 - Unblocks users waiting for admin approval

 **How It Works**:
-1. You launch instance with tag: `ShardId=023`
+1. You launch instance with tags: `ShardId=023`, `ShardRange=322-335`
 2. You enable metadata tag access: `InstanceMetadataTags=enabled`
-3. Instance reads its own tag via HTTP: `http://169.254.169.254/latest/meta-data/tags/instance/ShardId`
+3. Instance reads its ShardRange tag via HTTP: `http://169.254.169.254/latest/meta-data/tags/instance/ShardRange`
-4. Instance downloads corresponding assignment: `chunk-023.json`
+4. Instance slices bwm_df.pqt fixtures using the range to get session EIDs

 See [IMDSV2_MIGRATION.md](IMDSV2_MIGRATION.md) for technical details.